ono-midori/ono-midori.github.io/techs/libevent.md

 int event_base_loop(struct event_base *base, int flags);
 ```

-By default, the `event_base_loop()` function runs an `event_base` until there are no more events registered in it.
-To run the loop, it repeatedly checks whether any of the registered events has triggered (for example, if a read event's file descriptor is ready to read, or if a timeout event's timeout is ready to expire).
-Once this happens, it marks all triggered events as "active", and starts to run them.
+By default, the `event_base_loop()` function *runs an event_base until there are no more events registered in it*.
+To run the loop, *it repeatedly checks whether any of the registered events has triggered* (for example, if a read event's file descriptor is ready to read, or if a timeout event's timeout is ready to expire). *Once this happens, it marks all triggered events as "active", and starts to run them*.

-You can change the behavior of `event_base_loop()` by setting one or more flags in its flags argument.
-If `EVLOOP_ONCE` is set, then the loop will wait until some events become active, then run active events until there are no more to run, then return.
-If `EVLOOP_NONBLOCK` is set, then the loop will not wait for events to trigger: it will only check whether any events are ready to trigger immediately, and run their callbacks if so.
+You can change the behavior of `event_base_loop()` by setting one or more flags in its flags argument. *If `EVLOOP_ONCE` is set, then the loop will wait until some events become active, then run active events until there are no more to run, then return*. *If `EVLOOP_NONBLOCK` is set, then the loop will not wait for events to trigger: it will only check whether any events are ready to trigger immediately, and run their callbacks if so*.

-Ordinarily, the loop will exit as soon as it has no pending or active events.
+*Ordinarily, the loop will exit as soon as it has no pending or active events*.
 You can override this behavior by passing the `EVLOOP_NO_EXIT_ON_EMPTY flag` --- for example, if you're going to be adding events from some other thread.
 If you do set `EVLOOP_NO_EXIT_ON_EMPTY`, the loop will keep running until somebody calls `event_base_loopbreak()`, or calls `event_base_loopexit()`, or an error occurs.

 When it is done, `event_base_loop()` returns 0 if it exited normally, -1 if it exited because of some unhandled error in the backend, and 1 if it exited because there were no more pending or active events.